tNodes

 END INTERFACE

-This method is also avaiable as the generic method called SIZE
+This method is also available as the generic method called SIZE

 Interface 4